jamesuanhoro/bayesianmasem/README.md

 This is a package for Bayesian meta-analytic structural equation models (MASEM, Cheung and Chan 2009), specifically meta-analysis of confirmatory factor models.
-The input data are ideally multiple correlation matrices.
+The package fits fixed-, random- and dependent-samples MASEMs.

 ## Features

 Features of `bayesianmasem` include:

 - Uses lavaan-style syntax for model specification
-- Fits well-known fixed-effects, random-effects and **dependent-samples** MASEM
+- Fits fixed-effects, random-effects and **dependent-samples** MASEM
 - Allows fixing loadings to known values or constraining loadings equal
 - Estimates minor factor influences (Uanhoro 2023), i.e. full residual correlation matrix reflecting misspecification in the true shared